Qihao-He/ece574-VC/question.md

 results.
 Why is the thread zero runs all the rest because it is so fast?
 Isn't the thread are sharing the processor evenly?

+Changing Chunksize
+QUESTION: Why is the dynamic allocate the chunksize is leaving only two threads assigned and reast doing nothing.
+Why is the guided helping the allocating.